 This Southwestern Seven Layer Dip is full of so many layers of flavor from the creamy, slightly spicy base to the kicked up tomatoes to the black beans and corn.
-Everyone loves this party dip!
+Everyone loves this hearty 7 layer dip!

-Dips are just kind of my thing.
+Dips are just kinda my thing.
 I love them and they love me, it’s a mutually beneficial relationship.
-Layer dips are definitely a favorite of mine, because they are completely customizable.
+Seven Layer dips are definitely a favorite of mine, because they are completely customizable.
 Don’t like the olives?
 Leave them out.
 Prefer pinto beans over black beans?
 Make a swap!
 Use your favorite cheeses or whatever you have on hand.
-This seven layer dip is all about making you happy so go with what you love.
+This 7 layer dip is all about making you happy so go with what you love.
 You may end up with 8 layers, or 6, but that’s totally ok!

 How to Make Southwestern Seven Layer Dip

 As the name says, this dip has seven layers of complete awesomeness.
 It’s a spin on my popular Skinny Taco Dip, another layered dip recipe.

 - Cream Cheese & Sour Cream base with a healthy dose of taco seasoning.